bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 This is how Sir Clive Sinclair earned his knighthood, he created a generation of programmers who learned to code while still learning the basics of reading and writing.
-We went on to [transform the world](https://youtu.be/IagZIM9MtLo).
+We went on to [⏯ transform the world](https://youtu.be/IagZIM9MtLo).

 ## An imaginary friend